mattl1598/Project-Bookworm/writeup.md

 amount of books lost and damaged and either replace for free if under a certain level or for a fee if the number of books is significant.

+#### General Details for a School
+Each school currently has it's own tab in the spreadsheet.
+At the top of each tab is a header containing information such as:
+* School Name
+* Head Teachers Name
+* Address
+* Contact Details
+* The DfE Number (unique number assigned by the Department for Education to each school)
+* Date of the Last Exchange

+Below these details, there is a table of the exchanges and details of them including:
+* Date
+* Comments/Notes
+* Type of exchange
+* Number of books returned
+* Number of books issued

  **insert excel spreadsheet analysis**
 ### Data collection and research:
 #### Questionnaire: